CoreAI Portal Guide

 What gets configured

-- a collection to use for retrieval grounding
+- a folder from the Files library for retrieval grounding — optional

 Enabling the feature

-The enable toggle is intentionally dependent on configuration completeness.
+The enable toggle is intentionally dependent on having a Custom GPT selected.

-If no default model and no collection are configured yet, the Service Desk toggle stays disabled and the UI explains why.
+If no Custom GPT is configured yet, the Service Desk toggle stays disabled and a tooltip explains why.

-This is a practical safeguard: it prevents the portal from exposing a Service Desk chat entry point that has no valid runtime configuration behind it.
+This is a practical safeguard: it prevents the portal from exposing a Service Desk chat entry point that has no valid agent configuration behind it.

 - toggle the feature on or off